APEX | All-in-one DeFi

 The price for the final bin with non-zero tokens is:

-is the increment factor.
+Where n is the total number of bins and x is the increment factor.
 This helps determine the final bin price at the end of the distribution.

 Market Cap Calculation

-The market cap, representing the tokenβs final value on a DEX like Trader Joe, is calculated as:
+The market cap, representing the token’s final value on a DEX like Trader Joe, is calculated as:

 Fraction Validation